kubuzetto/kubuzetto.github.io/content/posts/go-deser-dispatch.md

 +++
-title = "Automatic Go union deser dispatch with tags" date = "2025-06-02T00:27:23+03:00" keywords = ['axum', 'go', 'http'] description = """Here is another quick use case for the field offset trick we pulled in the previous posts."""
+title = "Automatic Go union deserialization dispatch with tags" date = "2025-06-02T00:27:23+03:00" keywords = ['axum', 'go', 'http'] description = """Here is another quick use case for the field offset trick we pulled in the previous posts."""